 As with many components of growing up, kids need a consistent role model when it comes to dental care.
 If they see you skipping your brushing and flossing before bed, or constantly sipping soda and munching on sugary candy and potato chips, they’ll understand it as OK to do the same.
 If you haven’t already done so, make an effort to reform your own dental health habits to your kiddos have a good example to follow.
 Make sure you are brushing and flossing daily, seeing a dentist for regular check-ups, eating a nutritious diet, enjoying treats in moderation, and drinking plenty of water.

-Here at Vayner Family Dentistry, we happily accept patients of all ages.
+Here at Jack Vayner DDS, we happily accept patients of all ages.
 When it comes to your child’s dental care, don’t forget the importance of their biannual cleaning and exam.
 Contact us today to schedule a visit for every member of your family.